Second-order optimally stable IMEX (pseudo-)staggered Galerkin discretization with application to depth-integrated lava flow simulations: Numerical results

 The final time is $T_{f} = \SI[parse-numbers=false]{1/6}{\second}$, while the computational domain is given by $(0,2)\SI{}{\meter} \times (0,1)\SI{}{\meter}$.
 A constant temperature $T = \SI{300}{\kelvin}$ is employed.
 The exact solution is a propagation of the initial condition at the background velocity.

-We propose a convergence analysis to verify whether the developed method is able to achieve second-order convergence when non-linear convective terms are present.
-Since both the developed methods in Table \ref{tab:IMEX_c_eq_ctilde} and Table \ref{tab:IMEX_maximized_stability} behave in a similar way, in the following we present the results obtained just with one method without diversifying the presentation.
-To perform the convergence test, we consider a set of structured meshes with level of refinement ranging from $6$ to $10$.
-The Courant number is kept fixed to $1.1$ throughout the simulations.
-In Figure \ref{fig:linear_travell}, we report the convergence plot obtained considering only the numerical approximation along the centerline, i.e. $y = \SI{0.5}{\meter}$, since the expected dynamics is purely one-dimensional.
+We propose a convergence analysis to verify whether the developed method is able to achieve second-order convergence when nonlinear convective terms are present.
+For this test, we consider the Courant number fixed at $1.1$.
+Since both methods developed in Table~\ref{tab:IMEX_c_eq_ctilde} and Table~\ref{tab:IMEX_maximized_stability} behave in a similar way, in the following we present the results obtained only with the method of Table~\ref{tab:IMEX_maximized_stability}.
+To perform the convergence test, we consider a set of structured meshes with a level of refinement ranging from $6$ to $10$.
+In Figure~\ref{fig:linear_travel}, we report the convergence plot obtained considering only the numerical approximation along the centerline, i.e., $y = \SI{0.5}{\meter}$, since the expected dynamics is purely one-dimensional.
 The errors are computed in the $L^{2}$ norm.
-As one can notice, the method is close to the second-order convergence, in particular we obtain an estimated convergence rate of approximately $1.77$.
+As can be seen, the method is close to second-order convergence; in particular, we obtain an estimated convergence rate of approximately $1.77$.